masona7x/y2mp3/README.md

 -To properly install all dependicies, use the requirements.txt file in the root of the project folder

--Use command pip install -r requirements.txt
+-Use command pip install -r requirements.txt while in the root of the project folder